klaas1979/tablesmith-like-api/README.md

   - [Special Appreciations](#special-appreciations)
   - [Licensing](#licensing)

-## Foundry versions

-The plugin is only compatible with V10 use older Releases for V9.

-## Foundry integration

-Basically Tablesmith Tables can be used in the following ways:

-1. A **Group Call expression within a Table Result** of type text, that is dynamically evaluated.
-2. With the **Tablesmith form** to select Tables and roll on them.
-3. Using Chat commands `/ts` or `/tablesmith`.
-4. **API** that is exposed on the module.

 ### Call Syntax

 For all calls the tablename is not case sensitive for convenience.
 The following is all equal to find a table: `Simple`, `simple`, `SIMPLE`, `sImPle`, and so on.
 The call `[Simple(1,2)]:2` draws from the table `Simple`, two times (`:2`), setting the first parameter to `1` and the second to `2`.
 The syntax is: